nicomeyer96/qiskit-torch-module/README.md

 This repo contains the code for the `qiskit-torch-module` introduced in ["Qiskit-Torch-Module: Fast Prototyping of Quantum Neural Networks", N. Meyer et al., arXiv:2404.06314 (2024)](https://arxiv.org/abs/2404.06314).

+> Quantum computer simulation software is an integral tool for the research efforts in the quantum computing community.
+An important aspect is the efficiency of respective frameworks, especially for training variational quantum algorithms.
+Focusing on the widely used Qiskit software environment, we develop the **qiskit-torch-module**.
+It **improves runtime performance by two orders of magnitude** over comparable libraries, while facilitating **low-overhead integration with existing codebases**.
+Moreover, the framework provides **advanced tools for integrating quantum neural networks with PyTorch**.
+The pipeline is tailored for single-machine compute systems, which constitute a widely employed setup in day-to-day research efforts.

 ## Setup and Installation

 The library requires an installation of `python 3.12`, and following libraries: